Engaging with Tribes

 - Regional intertribal organizations generally maintain accurate records of their tribal members.

-- Tribal Transit Program grantee lists can inform a rural transit manager as to whether their neighboring tribe has received funding and whether that funding was for planning, capital program development, or operations.
+- Tribal Transit Program grantee lists (please scroll down the page to “Project Selections” to view these lists beginning with fiscal year 2014) can inform a rural transit manager as to whether their neighboring tribe has received funding and whether that funding was for planning, capital program development, or operations.

 Answer: See the response to the question above, “I want to learn more about my neighboring tribe before I reach out to them, where can I find accurate information?”
 Further, rural transit program managers may wish to reach out to their State Department of Transportation’s Tribal Liaison(s) or to the FTA’s Tribal Transit Program’s Regional Tribal Liaison(s) to obtain tribal contact information, if they are not finding it readily online.